transloadit/uppy/website/src/docs/server.md

 ### Run as standalone server

-Please ensure that the required env variables are set before running/using uppy-server as a standalone server.
-[See](#Configure-Standalone).
+Please ensure that the required environment variables are set before running/using uppy-server as a standalone server.
+See [Configure Standalone](#Configure-Standalone) for the variables required.

 ```bash
 $ uppy-server